kntjspr/Ghost/README.md

 # Ghost-Module
 A python module designed to assess your online footprint protections.

 This is my first project written in python.
-I just ported this one from my initial program called Reiss (C#) but it's not released publicly yet despite of being in development since last year.
+I just ported this one from my initial program called Reiss (C#) but it's not yet released publicly despite of being under development since last year.

 ## Features:
 - Check IP Reputation score with various sources and calculate the mean score. (under dev)